Orthopedic regenerative sports medicine: email@example.com

 Dr. Cunningham is an avid researcher who studies and trains in the latest, most innovative treatment protocols available for his patients.
 He’s especially focused on providing the most effective techniques in the rapidly-changing ﬁeld of sports medicine and has a wealth of knowledge and experience in the evolving area of orthobiologics.

 Sports medicine specialists use orthobiologics to help your injuries heal more quickly.
-Continuing advances in biologic therapy allow experts like Dr. Cunningham to use natural substances taken from your own plasma and stem cells, or donor cartilage grafts, to promote healing in ways not possible in the past.
+Continuing advances in biologic therapy allow experts like Dr. Cunningham to use natural substances taken from your own plasma and cellular therapy "stem cells," or donor cartilage grafts, to promote healing in ways not possible in the past.

 Depending on your injury, this treatment can now be accomplished with or without surgery and includes therapy such as platelet-rich plasma (PRP) injections.
 While currently used to repair, replace, or restore damaged cartilage, ligaments, and other tissue structures, the ultimate goal of treatment with orthobiologics is to regenerate tissue and allow the complete return of your joint structure and function.